AdvancedPhotonSource/rsMap3D/trunk/rsMap3D/docs/Installation/macInstall.rst

 *	And then download the source for `rsMap3D <https://subversion.xray.aps.anl.gov/RSM/rsMap3D/trunk/>`_

-Installation and setup of Canopy
+Installation and setup of Anaconda
 --------------------------------
 `Anaconda <https://www.continuum.io/downloads>`_ is a completly free bundling of Python by Continuum Analytics.
 Note that although Continuum Analytics does